deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

 $$ 1 - \sum _{ i\in { M }_{ a } }{ \left( 1-{ p }_{ ai } \right) } \quad (1) $$

-where $$ M_{i} $$ is the set of matches involving $$ a $$.
+where $$ M_{a} $$ is the set of matches involving $$ a $$.
 Then if we want to calculate the distribution of the number entities involved in at least one successful match, the appropriate distribution is the [Poisson binomial distribution]({% post_url 2015-08-09-poisson-binomial-distribution %}).
-The expectation of the Poisson binomial distribution is just the some of the success probabilities that parameterize the distribution.
+The expectation of the Poisson binomial distribution is just the sum of the success probabilities that parameterize the distribution.
 See the [wikipedia page](https://en.wikipedia.org/wiki/Poisson_binomial_distribution) for details.
-So, if we want to calculate the expectation, we take the some of the probabilities of the entity being in at least one successful match.
+So, if we want to calculate the expectation, we take the sum of the probabilities of the entity being in at least one successful match.
-This is just
+This is just:

 $$
 \sum _{ i=1 }^{ N }{ \left( 1-\sum _{ j\in { M }_{ i } }{ \left( 1-{ p }_{ ij } \right)  }  \right)  }
 $$

 It may not be immediately obvious but this algorithm is $$ O(N) $$ where $$ N $$ is the number of matches.
-Here's the algorithm
+Here's the
+algorithm:

 ### Algorithm 1